danday74/gematriangle/INVESTIGATIONS.md

 T73 center dot value on Pascal - T37 center dot value on Pascal!

 Remember Stars of David in Pascal makes square numbers - Get this formula and then apply it to T37 star and T73 star

+T49 is the central layer of TET73 - investigate particularly middle dot value